 - Heart failure service

-Gastroenterology interest: In addition to the required gastroenterology rotation as well as exposure to GI during your inpatient general medicine floor rotations, you have the option to take the following electives:
+Gastroenterology interest: In addition to the gastroenterology rotation as well as exposure to GI during your inpatient general medicine floor rotations, you have the option to take the following electives:

 - Hepatology clinic